Florida Hog & Ham Program

 - Enrollment is limited to 30 youth.
 Because this is a one youth per one pig project, there will be no team- or group-raised pigs.

-- County Agents must fill out a Hog & Ham participant application form and mail or fax it so that it is received by Wednesday, March 18 (fax # is 352-392-9059).
-We will review the applications and notify agents by Tuesday, March 31 of who has been selected.
+- We will review the applications and notify agents by March 11 of who has been selected.
 Youth who participated in the past and dropped out without completing every phase of the program might not be allowed to participate the following year.

 - Youth selected to participate should select pigs which should weigh about 100 to 120 lbs at the time of weigh-in weekend.
-Pigs should be weighed-in over the week of Friday, April 24 through Thursday, April 30.
+Pigs should be weighed-in over the week of April 23 - 30.

 - The $70.00 registration fee is due after the initial hog weigh in and should be given to the county 4-H or Livestock Agent in charge.
 Checks should be made payable to the Florida 4-H Foundation.